Estimated Reading Time: 5 minutes

 Note: It’s not a zoom lens, so if you’re used to stock lenses, this will be a bit of an adjustment, and sometimes a challenge to explain to strangers.

-If you loved this post and want more in depth tips about all aspects of travel and how I turned my passion for travel into a lifestyle, check out my e-book for only $10 here!
+And if you loved this post and want more fun, detailed, and relevant tips about how I turned my passion for travel into a lifestyle, check out my e-book for only $10 here!